Updated: Sep 15

 Stop watering them once their leaves start to mature and turn yellow.
 That way, your garlic plant will focus all its energy into forming bulbs.

-Also, garlic usually overwinters outside to form bulbs.
+Also, growing garlic usually overwinters outside to form bulbs.
 For this to happen they need temperatures below 50°F (10°C) for about 6-8 weeks.

 During this time, they may already develop some roots, even if you can’t see anything above the soil.

 Then, you’ll want to remove any mulch in the spring to let your garlic grow – just leave a little bit behind to help suppress weeds.